 Also under the English saddle’s skirt is a D-ring (where various pieces of auxiliary tack attach), a button (sometimes marked with the saddler’s emblem), and usually a plate identifying the manufacturer.
 Underneath the skirt of a saddle is the first place to look for a brand name or originating information about a saddle.

 There is so much more to learn about saddles and how they fit.
-This has been a quick introduction but there are many more casual and even academic sources to learn more about the equipment used in English riding.
+Saddles- including billets – are key to humane comunication with our horses.
+1 This has been a quick introduction but there are many more casual and even academic sources to learn more about the equipment used in English riding.